+An economy that engages in international trade, especially one that exports goods and services to, and imports goods and services from, other economies that make up its foreign sector.
+It is "open" in the sense that goods and services flow into and out of the country.
+The alternative to an open economy is a closed economy, one that does not engage in international trade.
 An open economy is an economy that is "open" to the flow of goods and services across its political boundaries.
 Such an economy engages in trade with other economies.
 On a global scale, an open economy is a country that engages in international trade with other countries.
 That is, the domestic sector exports to and imports from the foreign sector.

 Trade between the domestic sector of an open economy and the foreign sector is governed by the law of comparative advantage, which means both sides of the exchange can benefit with a little trading.
 The open exchange of goods and services across national boarders also necessitates the exchange of currencies used by each country through what is called the foreign exchange market',500,400)">foreign exchange market.

 The concept of open economy also applies to regions or areas within a country, such as cities, states, or counties.
 In this case the appropriate term is not "international" trade, but "interstate" or "interregional" trade.
 The domestic sector trades with its foreign sector, albeit primarily comprised of citizens of the same country.
 Moreover an exchange of different currencies is not needed.
 But the basic trading process is much the same.